 - (A) Information regarding the baseline vehicle, equipment, or engine as needed to uniquely identify, establish eligibility, provide a basis for emission calculations, populate FARMER reports, and ensure contract enforceability.
 Such information includes (as applicable) make, model, year, horsepower, fuel type, engine family, engine tier, serial number, vehicle identification number (VIN), and any additional information pertinent to the project.
 Engines without a visible and legible serial number must be uniquely identified by having the engine block stamped with a FARMER project number or alternative permanent marking such as an engine tag. - (B) The project hour meter or odometer reading if used in the project cost-effectiveness calculation.
-Air district staff must verify that stated project usage is reasonable given the hour meter or odometer reading.

-- (C) Verification that the engine is operational (with a start-up) and that the engine is working as described in the application (document function and use). - (D) Photo documentation of the vehicle, equipment, or engine information in the digital format required by the air district.
-The photos must include the legible serial number of the vehicle, equipment, and/or engine (if available) and/or any other identifying markings. - 1.
-For replacement projects, clear and legible photographs of the baseline vehicle or equipment must include the following views listed below. - a.
+Air district staff must verify that stated project usage is reasonable given the hour meter or odometer reading. - (C) Verification that the engine is operational (with a start-up) and that the engine is working as described in the application (document function and use). - (D) Photo documentation of the vehicle, equipment, or engine information in the digital format required by the air district.
+The photos must include the legible serial number of the vehicle, equipment, and/or engine (if available) and/or any other identifying markings.
+For replacement projects, clear and legible photographs of the baseline vehicle or equipment must include the views listed below. - a.
 Right Side hood down. - b.
 Front hood down. - c.
 Left Side hood down. - d.
 Rear. - e.
 VIN tag (inside vehicle or on frame rail) for on-road projects. - f.
 Equipment serial number for off-road projects. - g.
 Engine serial number and engine information, if available (make, model year, engine family) either tag or stamp on block. - h.
 License plate for on-road projects. - i.
-Diesel Off-Road Online Reporting System (DOORS) Equipment Identification Number (EIN), for off-road projects subject to DOORS reporting requirements. - j.
-Left and right side of engine for on-road projects. - (E) Other relevant information including, but not limited to: - 1.
+DOORS (the reporting tool for CARB's in-use off-road regulations) Equipment Identification Number (EIN), for off-road projects subject to DOORS reporting requirements.

+- j.
+Left and right side of engine for on-road projects. - k.
+Any implements or attachments necessary to perform equivalent work as the replacement for off-road projects. - (E) Other relevant information including, but not limited to: - 1.
 Name of inspector; - 2.
 Date of inspection; - 3.
 Name and contact information of vehicle, equipment, or engine owner; and - 4.
 Location of the vehicle, equipment, or engine. - (4) Compliance Certification